DevExpress/devextreme-documentation/concepts/80 Troubleshooting/10 Date String Handling Issues/05 Supported Formats, Exceptions, and Settings.md

 - [Calendar](/api-reference/10%20UI%20Components/dxCalendar/1%20Configuration/dateSerializationFormat.md '/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#dateSerializationFormat')
 - [DateBox](/api-reference/10%20UI%20Components/dxDateBox/1%20Configuration/dateSerializationFormat.md '/Documentation/ApiReference/UI_Components/dxDateBox/Configuration/#dateSerializationFormat')

-### Important: The format of the date string in your component's data source does not determine the date's final display format
+[important] The format of the date string in your component's data source does not determine the date's final display format.

 DevExtreme **does not maintain** the format of the original date string when it converts a timestamp into human-readable form.

-The **dataSerializationFormat** property *does not* determine how DevExtreme displays your date.
+The **dateSerializationFormat** property *does not* determine how DevExtreme displays your date.

 The [Value Formatting](/concepts/Common/Value%20Formatting '/Documentation/Guide/Common/Value_Formatting/') guide explains how to change the way DevExtreme displays time and date data.